AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Mu0.md

 Apparatus dimensions from a top-down perspective, similar to the apparatus setup from {ref}`Electric Force & the Determination of ε₀ <electric-force-and-epsilon-overall>`.
 ```

 As before, similar to the setup and measurement methods from the {ref}`Electric Force & ε₀ Lab <electric-force-and-epsilon-overall>`, an optical lever, telescope and scale are used to observe the deflection of the balance, which carries the movable, upper conductor.
 The magnitude of the magnetic force can be measured when the magnetic force has restored the loaded system to its original position.
 In this case we make the same magnitude current flow in opposite directions in the two conductors so the force between the two conductors is repulsive.
-Thus on the upper conductor, there is a gravitational force down (the weight of the added mass) and a magnetic force upward which we will adjust by controlling the current equal to the gravitational force.
+Thus on the upper conductor, there is a gravitational force down (the weight of the applied mass) and a magnetic force upward which we will adjust by controlling the current equal to the gravitational force.
 More conveniently than the electric force version of the balance beam, this equilibrium is stable!

 With the required balancing current determined along with the other dimensions of the apparatus, we can now determine the value of $\mu_0$.